 MariaDB Primary Key Constraint

-In MariaDB, the primary key supports the implementation of constraints in the table using CREATE TABLE or ALTER TABLE statement.
-If you try to enter the invalid data in the column, MariaDB throws an error.
+In MariaDB, the primary key supports the implementation of constraints in the table using the CREATE TABLE or ALTER TABLE statements.
+If you try to enter invalid data in the column, MariaDB throws an error.

 The syntax of MariaDB Primary Key constraints is given below: